 I’ve spent a lot of time tutoring kids in the lower elementary grades.
 We’ve worked on math a lot.

 Time after time, I’ve seen understanding click as soon as I introduced math manipulatives.
 And, you’ll see it click as soon as you introduce subtraction with manipulatives.

-You’ll also need some math manipulatives.
+Then, you’ll also need some math manipulatives.
 Choose something small like rocks, mini erasers, buttons, or even LEGO blocks.
 You just want to make sure you have enough loose parts to work each of your subtraction problems.

 Using loose parts helps a child easily see and better understand how subtraction works.